-According to the Centers for Disease Control and Prevention, about 5% of children in the US have Attention-Deficit/Hyperactivity Disorder (ADHD); and according to the National Institute of Mental Health, 4.1% of the adult population suffer from it, too.
+According to the Centers for Disease Control and Prevention, about 5% of children in the US have Attention-Deficit/Hyperactivity Disorder (ADHD).
+The National Institute of Mental Health adds that 4.1% of the adult population suffer from it, too.

 Usually discovered in childhood, there are nevertheless cases of late diagnosis.
 ADHD is linked to many emotional, medical and social problems: alcohol and drug abuse, poor performance and focus at school or work, sleep difficulties, and more.